allenai/scruples/readme.md

 Data
 ----
-`scruples` has two primary datasets: the Anecdotes and the Dilemmas.
+Scruples has two primary datasets: the Anecdotes and the Dilemmas.

 ### Anecdotes